Ibrahimoluc/digital-2-control-unit-of-mano-computer-/README.md

+Term Project for Digital Design 2 class.
 This project involves the design of the Control Unit for Mano's computer, as explained in the book "Computer System Architecture, 3rd Edition" by M. Morris Mano.
+The project was carried out in the Digital logic designer and circuit simulator environment called Digital by Helmut Neemann.